The world’s largest corporate

 Joint efforts and building partnerships are essential to achieve our goal in building a sustainable future.
 UNGCMYB works closely with various organisations to actively advance sustainability in Malaysia and Brunei.

-UNGCMYB Sustainability Disclosures
+UNGCMYB Sustainability Reporting 2025

-The following is a snapshot of our ESG data disclosures for the year 2023 as guided by the Simplified ESG Disclosure Guide (SEDG).
+The following is a snapshot of our ESG data disclosures for the year 2025 as guided by the Simplified ESG Disclosure Guide (SEDG).

 Environment